With Deep Gratitude and Admiration

 Maximizing School Librarian Leadership: Building Connections for Teaching and Advocacy (ALA Editions 2018)

-Although I have now officially retired, I will never tire of advocating for effective state-certified school librarians in every K-12 school—not ever as long as I live (see Pentland 2022).
-I have completed my professional book writing career with the publication of Core Values in School Librarianship: Responding with Commitment and Courage.
+Updated: 11/9/24 – Although I am now officially retired, I will never tire of advocating for effective state-certified school librarians in every K-12 school—not ever as long as I live (see Pentland 2022).
 I published my last and coauthored research article in School Library Research Volume 24 “Take Action: A Content Analysis of Administrators’ Understandings of and Advocacy for the Roles and Responsibilities of School Librarians.”
-I am also proudly standing for a seat on the 2024 Caldecott Committee and will appear on the 2022 ALA ballot.
+I edited and contributed to Core Values in School Librarianship: Responding with Commitment and Courage (Bloomsbury, 2021) and as of September, 2024, I solicited chapter authors and am editing Radical School Librarianship: A Global Response for Facet Publishing in the U.K. (2025 or 2026).

 Clearly, my career in librarianship has channeled my passion for literacy and libraries and offered me the opportunity to learn, grow, and share—gifts all.